micmejia/bible-dump/NKJV/Proverbs/Prov 6.md

 Give no sleep to your eyes, Nor slumber to your eyelids.

 ###### 5
-Deliver yourself like a gazelle from the hand _of the hunter,_ And like a bird from the hand of the [^c]fowler. ## The Folly of Indolence
+Deliver yourself like a gazelle from the hand _of the hunter,_ And like a bird from the hand of the fowler. ## The Folly of Indolence

 ###### 6
 Go to the ant, you sluggard!
 Consider her ways and be wise,

 ###### 7
-Which, having no [^d]captain, Overseer or ruler,
+Which, having no captain, Overseer or ruler,

 ###### 8
-Provides her [^e]supplies in the summer, _And_ gathers her food in the harvest.
+Provides her supplies in the summer, _And_ gathers her food in the harvest.

 ###### 9
-How long will you [^f]slumber, O sluggard?
+How long will you slumber, O sluggard?
 When will you rise from your sleep?

 ###### 10
 A little sleep, a little slumber, A little folding of the hands to sleep--